bridgetmaddison/bridgetmaddisoncbt-site/content/contact.md

 Malvern
 WR14 3PP

-Fees:    £60 per Therapy hour (55 mins) Payment by cash, cheque, or Paypal
+Fees:    £65 per Therapy hour (55 mins) Payment by debit/credit card, cash, cheque, brank transfer, or Paypal invoice.

 #### Cancellations or non attendance
 Please to get in touch as soon as possible if you are unable to attend.
 For less than 24 hours notice I would ask you to pay 50% of the session fee.